 - Remember, your audio ad will show up during a user’s listening session on Spotify.
 If it makes sense for your message, try tailoring your script to acknowledge Spotify’s environment.

 » Break it down Your audio script should be 55-70 words max.
 And you’ll hit that number faster than you think!
-Here’s a sample outline to help you break down the words as you begin writing.
+Here’s an example outline to help you break down the words as you begin writing.
 It can be a great tool if you’re just learning how to write an audio ad script:

 » Include a call-to-action